 Also do not force them to leave for foreign countries directly.
 FSM should specifically mention that their president did not request for vessels to be allowed to berth at East Malaysia ports, which he knew very well they are allowed to do so already.

+What he asked for is to allow the foreign vessels to make a DETOUR to East Malaysia when they leave Pork Klang for home, and vice versa.
 I have been wondering why is it commercially viable for local agents to send goods between Peninsula Malaysia & East Malaysia, while it is not viable for foreign companies?
 Is it because the vessels traveling

 between Peninsula Malaysia and East Malaysia are smaller in capacity?
 If that is the case, why don't the foreign companies use these smaller vessels for transporting goods to East Malaysia only?
 The FSM should